 The Abela family is part of the royal family of Spain. Ávila (called Abela by the Romans) is the capital of the Ávila province (where Saint Teresa, Doctor of the Church, is born), part of Castile and León, the largest autonomous community of Spain.
-The Abela family is also a reputable family of both Lebanon and Malta where it is listed as a noble family in “Descrittione di Malta”.
+The Abela family is also a noble family of Malta and a reputable family of Lebanon.

 George Abela was unanimously elected President of the Republic of Malta by the Maltese Parliament on April, 4, 2009, for the first time since the country gained its independence from the United Kingdom.
 His term ended in April 2014.

 In 1941, Robert Abela founded in Lebanon the Syndicate of Press Editors (“Syndicat des rédacteurs de presse”) and became its first president.
 He also acquired the papers “Al-Zaman” and “Al-Bachir”.